 Traffic on the roads results from individuals deciding where, when, and how to travel.
 Decisions such as where to live, work, and shop also impact travel behavior.
 A travel demand model is a set of mathematical procedures and equations that represent the variety of transportation choices people make, and how those choices result in trips on the transportation network.

-Our regional travel demand model is a traditional 4-step model developed in the EMME platform.
+Our regional model is a traditional 4-step model developed in the EMME platform.
 The base model update was completed in 2015.
 In 2017 the model was expanded to include all of Lewis County.
-The regional model includes a 2015 and 2040 baseline forecast scenario.
+The 2018-2020 update expanded the model to include all of Grays Harbor County.

-Our subarea models are developed in the Dynameq platform.
-These models focus on route choice by simulating individual driver response to other drivers and roadway/intersection design.
-These models provide more realistic estimations of congestion and delay.
+Our regional dynamic traffic assignment model is developed in the Dynameq platform.
+This model covers Thurston County and parts of Pierce and Lewis Counties.
+Dynamic Traffic Assignment (DTA) models focus on route choice by simulating individual driver response to other drivers and roadway/intersection design and provide more realistic estimations of congestion and delay.